-The various data from the allometric equations obtained by testing the three mathematical models for each zone (HGS and SS) zones, as well as a model grouping the data from the two zones (Global), are grouped in Tables 1, 2, 3, 4, 5 and 6 according to the different compartments.
-The variables a, b and c are the model adjustment coefficients, N
+The various data from the allometric equations obtained by testing the three mathematical models for each zone; High guinean savannah (HGS) and the Sudano-Sahelian (SS) zones, as well as a model grouping the data from the two zones (Global), are presented in Tables 1, 2, 3, 4, 5 and 6 according to the different compartments.
+The variables a, b and c are the model adjustment coefficients, N the number of samples, R2aj the adjusted coefficient of determination, CF the correction factor, RSE the residual standard error and AIC the Akaike information criterion.